casi/flatshare_app/README.md

 ### Heroku
 For a deploying the application to Heroku please follow this guide [this guide](https://devcenter.heroku.com/articles/getting-started-with-rails4#deploy-your-application-to-heroku).

+### For plain Linux machine
 In order to deploy the application on a linux server, initial steps would require one to setup docker and docker compose.
-After cloning the project to the server you can and then run `make deploy` and the application should run
+After cloning the project to the server you can and then run `make deploy` and the application should start up

 ## Authors